davidfstr/dafoster.net/_posts/2021-01-20-i-no-longer-trust-the-great-suspender.md

   (This copy will not auto-update to future untrusted versions of the extension.)
 * All done! 🎉

+**Caveat:** My understanding is that installing an unpacked extension in this way will cause Chrome to [issue a new kind of security prompt] every time it is launched, which you'll have to ignore. 😕

+[issue a new kind of security prompt]: https://news.ycombinator.com/item?id=25847171

 ### Other options

 Other browser extensions for suspending tabs exist, as mentioned in the